 So far, the focus has mostly been on the upper eyelids.
 However, the lower eyelids are just as essential to cosmetic success in a blepharoplasty procedure.

 Often, people appear tired or older than their true age because they have puffiness in the lower area of the eyes.
 Water retention, which is common after sleep, can cause this puffiness.
 More common as we age is that muscles and ligaments in the area of the lower eyes become less elastic.
 This makes fat deposits more prevalent.
 Blepharoplasty can transpose or remove the fat that collects in these areas, reducing the impression of puffiness.

-There’s another related concern that leads Fort Worth patients to blepharoplasty: thin skin or hollows around the eyes.
+There’s another related concern that leads patients in Fort Worth to blepharoplasty: thin skin or hollows around the eyes.
 Fat transposition can address this issue.
 With this technique, Dr. Max reuses the tissue from the lower eyelid (typically from the periorbital fat) to improve the overall appearance of the eye.